ethanjli/pigrow-action/README.md

 ## `systemd-nspawn` Usage Example

-This example job grows the image before running commands in `systemd-nspawn` to generate a custom image, then shrinks it before uploading as an artifact on the GitHub Actions job:
+This example job grows the image before running commands in a lightweight namespace container (using `systemd-nspawn`) to generate a custom image, then shrinks it before uploading as an artifact on the GitHub Actions job:

 ```yaml
 jobs: